The Gunfighters (Doctor Who): Broadcast and reception

 Contemporary viewers were unimpressed by the story; the BBC's Audience Research Report on the final episode noted several negative reactions, including: "has deteriorated from pure science-fiction into third-rate story telling", "The story was hackneyed, ridiculous and dull", "A weak and puerile plot", and "The script, even for a children's programme, was absolute rubbish".

 Reviewing the serial in 2009, Mark Braxton of Radio Times gave The Gunfighters a mixed review, explaining that it could divide opinion.
 While he praised the set design, he criticised "The Ballad of the Last Chance Saloon", Steven's and Dodo's costumes, and the "American" accents.
 Overall, he felt that the narrative could use something else, like a science fiction element or a philosophical discussion from the Doctor.
 DVD Talk's John Sinnott gave the serial two-and-a-half out of five stars, describing it as "decent" with "a lot going for it" but marred by Purves's overacting, the accents, and especially "The Ballad of the Last Chance Saloon".
 More positively, IGN reviewer Arnold T Blumburg rated the serial 7 out of 10, praising Hartnell and the production values, as well as the high energy and enthusiasm.
 While he also derided the ballad, he wrote that "the accents really aren't all that bad".
 Neela Debnath of The Independent stated that younger viewers would enjoy it as an adventure, while older audiences would appreciate the satire.
 Paul Cornell, Martin Day and Keith Topping described the serial as "a comic masterpiece, winning one over with its sheer charm".

 Commercial releases

 In print

 A novelisation of this serial, written by Donald Cotton, was published by Target Books in July 1985.
-It is narrated in the first person by Doc Holliday (a framing scene introduces him on his deathbed) and makes a major change in the character of Johnny Ringo by depicting him as a student of the classics.
+It is narrated in the first person by Doc Holliday (a framing scene introduces him on his deathbed) and expands on Johnny Ringo's depiction as a student of the classics by adding his motivation in a contract killing of the Earps is to afford a copy of The Cambridge Encyclopedia of the Classics.
 An unabridged reading of the novelisation, spoken by Shane Rimmer, was released in February 2013.